pckroon/pysmiles/README.md

 ## Reading SMILES
 The function `read_smiles(smiles, explicit_hydrogen=False,
-zero_order_bonds=True, reinterpret_aromatic=True)` can be used to parse a SMILES string.
+zero_order_bonds=True, reinterpret_aromatic=True, strict=True)` can be used to
+parse a SMILES string.
 It should not be used to validate whether a string is a valid SMILES string --- the function does very little validation whether your SMILES string makes chemical sense.
 Edges in the created molecule will always have an 'order' attribute.
 Nodes will have the relevant attributes in so far they are specified.
 Atoms for which the element is not known (\*) will not have an